Q-W-algebras, Zhelobenko operators and a proof of De Concini-Kac-Procesi conjecture: Some forms and specializations of quantum groups

 From these formulas we deduce

 We also have

 As usual, one can define highest weight, Verma and finite-dimensional modules for all forms and specializations of the quantum group $U_h^{s}({\frak g})$ introduced above.
-We recall that by Propositions 6.5.5 and 6.5.7 in \cite{ChP} $U_h(\g)\simeq U(\g)[[h]]$, and this isomorphism restricts to the identity map on $U(\h)$ and induces a canonical isomorphism of the center of $U_h(\g)$ and of $Z(U(\g))[[h]]$, where $Z(U(\g))$ is the center of $U(\g)$.
-Therefore if $V$ is a $U_h(\g)$--module topologically free and of finite rank over $\mathbb{C}[[h]]$ then $V_1=V/hV$ is a finite-dimensional $U(\g)$--module which is completely reducible, and its irreducible components are highest weight irreducible finite-dimensional representations of $U(\g)$.
-Since, as observed in Section 6.5 B in \cite{ChP}, such modules have no non--trivial deformations one has $V\simeq V_1[[h]]$.
+We recall that by Propositions 6.5.5 and 6.5.7 in \cite{ChP} $U_h(\g)\simeq U(\g)[[h]]$, and this isomorphism of algebras restricts to the identity map on $U(\h)$ and induces a canonical isomorphism of the center of $U_h(\g)$ and of $Z(U(\g))[[h]]$, where $Z(U(\g))$ is the center of $U(\g)$.
+Therefore if $V$ is a $U_h(\g)$--module free and of finite rank over $\mathbb{C}[[h]]$ then $V_1:=V/hV$ is a finite-dimensional $U(\g)$--module which is completely reducible, and its irreducible components are highest weight irreducible finite-dimensional representations of $U(\g)$.
+By Corollary 6.5.6 in \cite{ChP}, one has an isomorphism of $U_h(\g)$--modules, $V\simeq V_1[[h]]$, where the action of $U_h(\g)$ on $V_1[[h]]$ is defined using the algebra isomorphism $U_h(\g)\simeq U(\g)[[h]]$.